Back to the blog

 When to Use a Gambit in Chess: Strategic Sacrifices for Smart Players

-Conclusion: Gambits Are Strategic, Not Reckless
+Conclusion: Gambits Are Intended to Be Strategic, Not Reckless

 Use a gambit when:

-• You’re prepared and your opponent isn’t
+• You are ready, and your opponent is not

-• The time control rewards dynamic play
+• Time control that rewards active play

 • The position offers justified compensation

-• You want to learn and grow your chess skills
+• You want to improve your chess (who doesn&ace;t!)

 Do you have questions about online classes?